mjberg/reading-and-writing/_pages/02_readings.md

   * Natural Born Heroes: Mastering the Lost Secrets of Strength and Endurance by Chris McDougall
   * the Sleep Revolution by Arianna Huffington
   * Serve to Win: Serve to Win: The 14-Day Gluten-Free Plan for Physical and Mental Excellence by Novak Djokovic
   * Blue Zones: Lessons for Living Longer From the People Who've Lived the Longest by Dan Buettner

- **Founder Stories**
+ **Founders**

  * Shoe Dog: the Story of Nike by Phil Knight
  * Little Black Stretchy Pants the story of Lulu Lemon by Chip Wilson
  * The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers by Ben Horowitz
+ * Don't Fade Away
+ * Founder Stories: Jessica Livingston
+ * The Upstarts
+ * Delivering Happiness Zappos
+ * Made in America: Sam Walton

   **Biographies**